On arithmetic progressions in symmetric sets in finite field model: Introduction

 Our proof of Theorem~\ref{thm:feasible-removal}, which is the second part of the proof of Theorem~\ref{thm:removal}, is related to this previous work on removal lemmas in systems of linear equations in the following way: On the one hand, the statement of Theorem~\ref{thm:feasible-removal} is a removal lemma for a particular type of a system of linear equations.
 Since it is a special system with some additional structure, more involved constructions from \cite{Sha10} and \cite{KSV12} are not required and we make a simpler argument, similar as in the proof of Szemerédi's theorem or in \cite{KSV09}.
 On the other hand, since we consider subsets $W \subseteq \mathbb{Z}^{q-1}$, our result is not directly covered by \cite{Sha10} or \cite{KSV12}, which concern only $W \subseteq \mathbb{Z}$.

+Regarding Theorem~\ref{thm:removal}, the problem of restricted progressions in $\mathbb{Z}_q^n$ seems to be particularly challenging, with most relevant questions being wide open.
+For example, it follows from known results that a \emph{linear subspace} of $\mathbb{F}_3^n$ free of restricted progressions has dimension at most $n/2$ and that a subset of $\mathbb{F}_3^n$ that does not contain a restricted progression \emph{of length two} must have size at most $2^n$~\cite{Lev20}.
+It is also known~\cite{HHM18} that every subset of $\mathbb{F}_3^n$ of density $\mu$ contains at least $\delta(\mu)\cdot 6^n$ restricted progressions of length two, where $\delta$ is a triply exponentially small in $\mu$.

-Regarding Theorem~\ref{thm:removal}, a paper by Cook and Magyar \cite{CM12} shows that a set of constant density $S \subseteq \mathbb{F}_p^n$ in the finite field model contains a constant proportion of arithmetic progressions with differences restricted to lie in a sufficiently well-behaved algebraic set.
+More generally, a paper by Cook and Magyar \cite{CM12} shows that a set of constant density $S \subseteq \mathbb{F}_p^n$ in the finite field model contains a constant proportion of arithmetic progressions with differences restricted to lie in a sufficiently well-behaved algebraic set.
 However, the author does not see how to apply their result in a very restricted setting of differences from $\{0,1\}^n$.

 One reason we find the framework of correlated spaces interesting is that it encompasses some important problems from analysis of discrete functions, with applications in computer science.
 A canonical example of this setting are two steps $\ell=2$ over binary alphabet $\Omega=\{0,1\}$ with $\cP(00) = \cP(11) = (1-p)/2$, $\cP(01) = \cP(10) = p/2$ for some $p \in [0, 1]$.
 More generally, one can take any correlated space $\cP$ and add to it a small amount of uniform noise, e.g., taking $\cP' := (1-\eps)\cdot\cP + \eps\cdot\mathcal{U}$, where $\mathcal{U}$ is the uniform distribution over $\Omega^\ell$.